Code-Institute-Submissions/sgalway2086-milestoneIII/README.md

 * Placement of buttons and options were examined thoroughly, to ensure they all work and do not cause any issues with navigating the files.

 * Database testing was carried out enormously, specifically the send and retrieve function to ensure it works without errors.
+Every function was tested in every possible user scenario, and order that a function could be done and at various speeds.
+For example, adding and removing from the database within a very short period of time, but all worked without error and the sites user experience has no delays with the backend.

 # Deployment